allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## Project Overview

+**Synthetic Data Disclaimer:** All borrowers, loans, payment events, financial figures, default rates, credit-risk findings, profitability metrics, and recommendations in this project are based entirely on synthetic data created for educational and portfolio purposes.
+They do not represent actual borrower behavior, lending performance, or financial outcomes.

 This project investigates a personal lending portfolio to answer one central business question:

 > **Which borrowers are most likely to default — and are the loans being issued to high-risk segments priced and structured in a way that justifies the risk exposure?**